TuVanDev/TuVanDev/README.md

 I discovered my passion for website development when I was 16 years old and have been dedicated to it ever since.
 I have honed my skills to become a leading expert in the platform.
 Consequently, I had the privilege to collaborate with industry expert Mark Shust, where I currently serve as the Magento Tech Guru at M.Academy.
 Additionally, I have achieved the Adobe Commerce Developer Expert with Cloud Add-on certification.

-With almost 10 years of experience, I am skilled in both backend and frontend development, but my main focus and specialization lie in backend development.
+With 10 years of experience, I am skilled in both backend and frontend development, but my main focus and specialization lie in backend development.
 I have a strong ability to troubleshoot and fix bugs.
 I take great pride in my attention to detail, ensuring accuracy and precision in every aspect of my work.
 I am able to work well in team environments and also work independently.

 What sets me apart from other developers is my exclusive focus on Magento.
 I am not hesitant to tackle challenging tasks or issues that others may shy away from.
 While many developers work with multiple platforms such as Laravel, Drupal, WordPress, Shopify, Big Commerce, etc., I specialize solely in Magento.
 I follow Magento's coding standards and best practices to ensure secure and maintainable code.